 But what about bathrooms?
 What about showers?
 What about room service?
-Well when you go glamping, not only do you get to stay in yurts, large luxury tents and cabins; but depending on the level of service offered by your glamping site you can get room service, laundry, house cleaning, the works.
-As an example you can check out the link for Firelight Camps in Ithaca, New York.
-Although each tent at Firelight Camps is off the grid, you get access to complimentary continental breakfast each morning, electric heaters, a queen bed with plush linens and a common lounge area.
+Well, when you go glamping, not only do you get to stay in yurts, large luxury tents and cabins, but depending on the level of service offered by your glamping site, you can get room service, laundry, housecleaning, the works.
+As an example, you can check out the link for Firelight Camps in Ithaca, New York.
+Although each tent at Firelight Camps is off the grid, you get access to complimentary continental breakfast each morning, electric heaters, a queen bed with plush linens, and a common lounge area.

-Animals, Critters and Wild Things:
+Animals, Critters and Wild Things

 Whether you are camping or glamping, getting more in touch with nature is integral to the whole experience.
 Additionally, it is rare to have a tent (whether it be glamping or traditional) that keeps every single small annoying bug out of your domicile.
-In fact when it comes to wildlife, there is very little difference between traditional camping and a luxurious glamp excusion.
+In fact, when it comes to wildlife, there is very little difference between traditional camping and a luxurious glamp excursion.
 That is, unless you are glamping near a safari, nature or park reserve.

 No matter how you do it or why, glamping is here to stay.
 Major cities and towns all across the world are catering to this new type of glamorous activity as a way to increase tourism and revenue in an increasingly competitive outdoor recreation market.
 Most interesting of all, research shows that glamping is a particular draw for both GenX and Millenial campers.

 So to all the happy glampers and potential glampers out there, I hope this introduction answered some of your most burning questions and inspired you to plan you next glamping trip.
 And if you are still on the fence, I included a little video above to show you how luxurious a glamping tent can be when properly furnished.
 Happy glamping!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.